Luxury in a bottle: Looking at seven of the world’s most expensive whiskies ever sold

 The Yamazaki 55-Year-Old

-This Japanese whiskey has made it to the list of world’s most expensive whiskies ever sold, for a whopping $8,00,000 (Rs 65.2 cr approx), thus setting a new record.
+This Japanese whiskey has made it to the list of world’s most expensive whiskies ever sold, for a whopping $8,00,000, thus setting a new record.
 With this, it took over the Yamazaki 50-year-old and the Karuizawa 52-year-old as the most expensive Japanese whiskey brand.
 First distilled in 1960, the Yamazaki 55-year-old is the regal blend of precious single malts that were all distilled under the supervision of Suntory’s founder Shinjiro Torii and later aged in Mizunara casks for over 55 years.

 Yamazaki 55 was first bottled in Japan in 2020 with 100 bottles, and an additional 100 bottles were released in 2021, thus making it a limited edition that is truly a prized possession for anyone who owns it.